 Update in GST rules for restaurants

 In November of 2017, the GST council decided to make changes to the original restaurant tax rates.
 The council set the GST rate at just 5% for most restaurants, regardless of AC and liquor licenses.
-As of Sep 2019, same applies to takeaway and food delivery businesses.
+As of March 2020, same applies to takeaway and food delivery businesses.

 If you run a restaurant in a hotel, however, the rules might be different.
 For restaurants in hotels with standard room rates of Rs.
 7500 per night or higher, the GST is set at 18%.
 The 18% rate also applies to outdoor catering.